Mathématique: Chapter 57

 “I’m fine,” Sheppard shouted from off camera.

-Abruptly, McKay vanished, as though someone had applied a boot to a rolling chair, and Sheppard was back in his place.
+McKay vanished, as though someone had applied a boot to a rolling chair, and Sheppard was back in his place.

-“I’m fine,” Sheppard said.
-“It’s just a temporary precaution.
-I will tell you though, since we’re talking about it, that I’ve been dreaming a lot, I mean, a lot, about pouring coffee.
-Making those little rosette patterns in lattes.
-So either I really pine for the local coffee shop scene on a subconscious level, or someone’s missing Fields Medalist has a job as a barista.”
+“I’ve been dreaming about pouring coffee,” Sheppard said.
+“Making those little rosette patterns in lattes.
+So either I’m pining for the local coffee shop scene on a subconscious level, or someone’s missing Fields Medalist has a job as a barista.”

-“You have some kind of dream link with Rush?”
-Young growled.
-“And you’re just telling us now?”
+“You have some kind of ‘dream link’ with Rush?”
+Young growled, “and you’re just telling us now?”

 “You’ve been dreaming about a specific coffee shop?”
 McKay demanded.
 “Since when?”